Blueprint (magazine)

 The magazine took a parallel approach to the different design disciplines, reflecting a belief that fashion, product, furniture and architectural design can share ideas.

 History

 Blueprint was first published in October 1983 by Peter Murray and Deyan Sudjic.
-It was launched and funded by major UK design world figures including Terence Conran, Marcello Minale, Brian Tattersfield, and Richard Rogers.
+It was launched and funded by UK design figures including Terence Conran, Marcello Minale and Richard Rogers.

-In 1983, Murray noticed a hole in the market for an inspirational magazine that presented lavish images and a critical analysis of the industry.
-He enlisted Sunday Times architecture critic Deyan Sudjic as editor, who in turn recruited a team of young, astute writers including Jonathan Glancey, James Woudhuysen, Rowan Moore, Martin Pawley, and Rick Poynor.
+In 1983, Murray noticed a gap in the market for a magazine that presented lavish images and a critical analysis of the industry.
+He enlisted Sunday Times architecture critic Deyan Sudjic as editor, who in turn recruited a team of writers including Jonathan Glancey, Rowan Moore and Rick Poynor.
 Sudjic continued to edit Blueprint until 1994.